OleksiiKova/kovalenko-photography/README.md

     - The services section will allow the user to see which type a photo session is available.
     - From this section user will have access to two ways of possible further use of the site:
         1. click on the photo of the service and get acquainted with the photographer’s work in more detail;
-        2. click on the button "Book a sesion" and go to the contact me page.
+        2. click on the button "Book a sesion" and go to the Contact page.

         ![Services section](/media/service_section.png)